fanhqme/UnHaskell/README.md

 There is a (Chinese) tutorial called "report.pdf" in report/report.pdf.

 More documentation will be written when the language reaches a relatively stable state.

+To have some fun, you can look at parseu.u (and uglyprinter.u) which are translations of the UParse.hs source code, the parser of U.hs language.
+And try to think of what other fun you can have with it!